Garth Joseph

 Garth McArthur Fitzgerald Joseph (born August 8, 1973) is a Dominican former professional basketball player.

 At 7'2" and 315 pounds, his physique was often compared to that of Shaquille O'Neal, especially when he was a young and raw-skilled center at The College of St. Rose.
 However, he only appeared in a total of four National Basketball Association games, two with the Denver Nuggets and two with the Toronto Raptors during the 2000–01 NBA season.
-As of the 2018 offseason, Joseph is still the only Dominiquais player in NBA history.
+As of the 2018 offseason, Joseph is still the only Dominican player in NBA history.

 Joseph was a member of the Dominica national basketball team.